benhuson/expire-users/readme.txt

 == Changelog ==

+= 0.5 =
+* Added option to automatically set expiry details for users who register via the register form.

 = 0.4 =
 * Enables email notifications to users and administrators.
 * Add a settings page where you can configure email notification messages.